Edit

 Azure Storage Accounts

-This article describes an infrastructure and workflow process to help teams provide digital evidence that demonstrates a valid chain of custody (CoC) in response to legal requests.
-This discussion guides a valid CoC throughout the evidence acquisition, preservation, and access processes.
+This article outlines an infrastructure and workflow process designed to help teams provide digital evidence that demonstrates a valid chain of custody in response to legal requests.
+This article describes how to maintain a valid chain of custody throughout the stages of evidence acquisition, preservation, and access.

 Note